petyaracz/Racz2024b/Readme.md

 search.
 Models are evaluated the following way.
 First, we match the rules to the test words.
 For each test word, we have two outputs in the forced choice task.
-We match each of these to rules generated by the tiny overlap learner and find the best rule for each output, based on the impugned lower confidence limit, as seen in the table below.
+We match each of these to rules generated by the minimal generalisation learner and find the best rule for each output, based on the impugned lower confidence limit, as seen in the table below.

 | base      | input       | variant | output      | rule              | impugned_lower_confidence_limit | some_examples                                         | some_exceptions                                      |
 |:----------|:------------|:--------|:------------|:------------------|--------------------------------:|:------------------------------------------------------|:-----------------------------------------------------|